Get the Free 6-Step Plan →

 No bribery.

-And when this clicks, you feel it.
+And when this starts to click, you'll notice it.

 When students help shape how the classroom runs, something changes.

-That’s when the room feels different.
+That's when the classroom starts to feel different.

-More respect.
+More responsibility.

-Now you raise the bar.
+Now it's time to raise the bar.

 Instead of constantly correcting what's going wrong...

-Start naming what’s going right.
+Start recognizing what's going right.

 Out loud.
 On purpose.
 Every day.